Prahladh Harsha is a theoretical computer scientist at the Tata Institute of Fundamental Research (TIFR), Mumbai. Prahladh is interested in...

 Join us for a captivating evening of thinking with mathematics, led by Prahladh.
 We look forward to seeing you on Sunday.
 For those of you who absolutely cannot make it to the venue, we will be live on Facebook for you.
 Join us on our page at 5 pm on Sunday, 9th September.

-This session is curated by: Arnab Bhattacharya - scientist, science communicator.
+This session is curated by Arnab Bhattacharya.

 @ MCubed Library, Bandra (W) - 1st Sat, 5 pm